-The leader then was Pope Shenouda III and he died on Saturday in Cairo after 40 years on throne, aged 88.
+Their leader was Pope Shenouda III and he died on Saturday in Cairo after 40 years on throne, aged 88.
 Shenouda will be buried at St Bishoy Monastery of Wadi al-Natrun in the Nile Delta, where he spent time in exile.
-President Anwar Sadat banished Shenouda to the Monastery in 1981 after he criticised the Sadat government one too many times.
-Shenouda was an outspoken critic of Sadat and a thorn in his side who berated him over his handling of an Islamic insurgency in the 1970s and Egypt’s 1979 peace treaty with Israel.
+President Anwar Sadat banished Shenouda to the Monastery in 1981 after he criticised the Sadat government.
+Shenouda was an outspoken critic and a thorn in Sadat’s side.
+He berated him over his handling of an Islamic insurgency in the 1970s and Egypt’s 1979 peace treaty with Israel.

-In 451, the entire Egyptian population followed Pope Dioscorus in rejecting Chalcedon and the Coptic Church was born.
-Coptic was the language they spoke, grammatically closely akin to the hieroglyphic Late Egyptian.
+In 451, the Egyptian population followed Pope Dioscorus in rejecting Chalcedon and the Coptic Church was born.
+Coptic was the language they spoke, grammatically close to hieroglyphic Late Egyptian.
 The Copts were hated by the Byzantines who saw them as heretics.
 There was a brief interregnum of Persian conquest by the Sassanids before the Muslims conquered Egypt in 642.
 The religion was left undisturbed on condition they pay Jizya to the new rulers.
-The new tax slowly took its toll though the conversion to Sunni Islam would take three centuries.
+The new tax slowly took its toll though conversion to Sunni Islam would take three centuries.

-Copts survived but would remain second class citizens suffering petty discrimination in their own country until the 19th dynasty of Albanian Muhammad Ali Pasha.
-Ali abolished Jizya and saw their value as an administrative caste.
-In this, Ali emulated the British divide and conquer strategy of raising the profile of a despised minority.
+Copts became second class citizens suffering petty discrimination until the 19th dynasty of Albanian Muhammad Ali Pasha.
+Ali abolished Jizya and used the Copts as an administrative caste.
+Ali emulated the British divide and conquer strategy of raising the profile of a despised minority.
 The Copts thrived and started their own schools of education.
 A 20th century Diaspora took the faith to every continent.

 Nazeer Gayed Roufail was born into the faith on 3 August 1923, the youngest of eight children.
 He grew up in the ancient Nile settlement of Asyut, the Egyptian city with the highest Coptic concentration.
 Here, a traveller in 1918 wrote, “the wealthy Christian families have built themselves palaces and made gardens by the river side – The domes of the Coptic Cathedral and the minarets of the Mosques may be seen in the distance”.

 In 1962 Pope Cyril VI made him bishop of Christian Education and President of the Coptic Orthodox Theological Seminary.
-Cyril also gave him a third name: Shenouda.
-He was named for St Shenoute the Archimandrite, the most renowned saint of the Copts who lived for 118 years.
+Cyril also gave him a third name: Shenouda for St Shenoute the Archimandrite, the most renowned saint of the Copts who died aged 118.
 The modern Shenouda revolutionised the seminary and tripled the intake of students.
 His influence ruffled Cyril’s feathers causing a reprimand when Shenouda argued bishops should be elected.
 It would not be his last fight over democracy.

-In March 1971, Cyril VI died and Shenouda was enthroned the 117th pope six months later on 14 November.
+In March 1971, Cyril VI died and Shenouda was enthroned pope on 14 November.
 A year earlier Anwar Sadat had inherited political power of Egypt and was keen to flex his muscles.
-The Six Day War with Israel in 1967 had halted Coptic pilgrimage to Jerusalem, a situation that lasted for 11 years.
+The Six Day War with Israel in 1967 halted Coptic pilgrimage to Jerusalem, a situation that lasted for 11 years.
 When Sadat brokered the Camp David agreement with Carter and Begin, he hoped the Copts would lead the return of Egyptian travel to Israel.
-Shenouda did not play ball and decreed a papal ban on Coptic visits to Israel in 1979.
+However Shenouda decreed a papal ban on Coptic visits to Israel in 1979.
 “From the Arabic national point we should not abandon our Palestinian brothers and our Arabic brothers by normalising our relations with the Jews,” he said.

-As the 20th century ended, more and more extremist Muslims were not prepared to open their hearts to their Christian brothers.
-In the predominately Christian village of El-Kosheh in 2000, riots between Christians and Muslims led to a shoot-out in which 21 Christians were killed.
+More extremist Muslims were not prepared to open their hearts to their Christian brothers.
+In the predominately Christian village of El-Kosheh in 2000, sectarian riots led to a shoot-out in which 21 Christians were killed.
 When the judge blamed Coptic incitement and acquitted most of those accused, Shenouda spoke out in rare public criticism.
 “We want to challenge this ruling.
 We don’t accept it,” he said.
-But Copts were increasingly on the outer losing their positions of influence across society with only one percent of MPs.
+Copts were on the outer losing positions of influence with only one percent of MPs.

-Worse was to come after Mubarak was overthrown in the Arab Spring.
-For all his faults, Mubarak was a sometime protector of the faith and allowed them religious freedoms including the right to repair their churches to live broadcasts of Easter services and punished Islamists who persecuted them.
+Worse came after Mubarak was overthrown in the Arab Spring.
+For all his faults, Mubarak was a sometime protector of the faith and allowed them religious freedoms including the right to repair their churches and live broadcasts of Easter services and he punished Islamists who persecuted them.
 When he was deposed, over 100,000 Copts fled Egypt, mostly to Canada.
 The killing began with a church bombing during a 2011 New Year’s Eve mass that left more than 20 dead and dozens wounded, followed by another deadly attack during the Coptic Christmas a week later.
-Islamists have called them infidels and accused them of being Western spies and traitors who are stockpiling arms in plots to secede from the country.
+Islamists called them infidels and accused them of being Western spies and traitors stockpiling arms to secede from the country.

-Shenouda was the peacemaker, often calling for harmony and he regularly met Muslim leaders to ease tensions.
+Shenouda was the peacemaker, and regularly met Muslim leaders to ease tensions.
 He was revered among Copts and popular among many moderate Muslims who respected him as a survivor.
-But the strain eventually told on his elderly frame.
+But the strain eventually told.
 He flew regularly to the US this year for medical treatment and died on Saturday of lung and liver complications.